msecrist-couchbase/smallcb-training-capella/README.md

-  example link, there's a disconcerting jump back to top of the page rather than having the page stay mostly stable -- similar to docs behavior? maybe use an iframe, but then URL won't be bookmarkable?
+  example link, there's a disconcerting jump back to top of the page rather than having the page stay mostly stable -- similar to docs behavior? btw, using an iframe might prevent URL bookmarking ability?

-favorites / recommended examples?
+favorites / recommended examples?  starred?

 some examples that only make sense when there's a longer-running session >= zipcar mode?

 feedback comments or votes on examples?

-capture email to get a longer-running dev tire-kicking instance? full name?  password?
-  CAPTCHA?
-  CAPTCHA random seed looks week -- seeing repeats on process start? panics at rand.Intn()?
+CAPTCHA random seed looks weak seeing repeats on process start?

+CAPTCHA panics sometimes at rand.Intn()?

 can i have >1 longer running instance per email?
+  ANS: currently, sorta -- full name + email must be unique.

 what if my email and/or name are already used? if so, can i get another zipcar for me?
+  ANS: currently, sorta -- full name + email must be unique.

 where do we store email to instance UUID info?